-Getting enough bright indirect light for a tabletop terrarium is already challenging to do with naturally in the home, so as you can imagine it’s a whole lot harder in a large container… that’s sometimes opaque on several sides.
+Getting enough bright indirect light for a tabletop terrarium is already challenging to do naturally in the home, so as you can imagine, it’s a whole lot harder in a large container… that’s sometimes opaque on several sides.

 So, grow lights are pretty much essential here.